 - You will look at a ‘C’ shaped character, and will have to say which direction the opening is facing – up, down, left, or right.

-If your license is from any of the following territories:
+If your driving license is from any of the following territories:

 - Australia, Austria, Belgium, Britain, Canada, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Holland, Iceland, Ireland, Italy, Luxembourg, Monaco, New Zealand, Norway, Poland, Portugal, Slovenia, South Korea, Spain, Sweden, Switzerland, and Taiwan

 - The US States of Hawaii, Indiana*, Maryland, Ohio, Virginia and Washington (*Indiana license holders still need to take the written test)

 …then the points above are all that you need to do, in most cases.